Sahil9192/DBMS/Assignment_2.md

 RIGHT JOIN Books ON Authors.AuthorID = Books.AuthorID;
 ```

-5. **Self Join:**
+### 5. **Self Join**

+**Description:**
-Find books by the same author, showing pairs of books written by the same author.
+A `SELF JOIN` is used to join a table with itself.
+This can be useful when you need to compare rows within the same table.
+In this query, we find pairs of books written by the same author, showing the titles of two different books by the same author.

 ```sql
 SELECT b1.Title AS Book1, b2.Title AS Book2, a.AuthorName